-Plaintiff contends that Leandra English is the rightful acting Director of the Consumer Financial Protection Bureau-and that the President's invocation of his authority under the Federal Vacancies Reform Act ("FVRA") to designate Mick Mulvaney as acting Director is unlawful.
-Plaintiff is wrong as a matter of statutory construction and its arguments, if accepted, would raise grave questions about the constitutionality of the provision of the Dodd-Frank Act on which it relies.
+Plaintiff contends that she is the rightful acting Director of the Consumer Financial Protection Bureau-and that the President's invocation of his authority under the Federal Vacancies Reform Act ("FVRA") to designate Mick Mulvaney as acting Director is unlawful.
+Plaintiff is wrong as a matter of statutory construction and her arguments, if accepted, would raise grave questions about the constitutionality of the provision of the Dodd-Frank Act on which she relies.